govau/service-manual/content/content-strategy/remove-content/archive-record-content/find-out.md

 ---
 Websites are Commonwealth records.
 There are rules about how you manage major changes to government websites.

-For major updates, or when you decommission a website (Anchor LINK to content following), you’ll need to keep a copy of the website.
+For major updates, or when you [decommission a website](/content-strategy/remove-content/decommission-website/), you’ll need to keep a copy of the website.
 This is a legal and business requirement.

 For minor updates that only affect a few pages, you may be able to use your CMS.